willmayrink/RadioStationsExpanded/README.md

 Spot something off?
 Got a wild idea?
 Drop it on the [GitHub Issues](https://github.com/yourusername/radio-stations-expanded/issues) page.

 ## License 📜
-Released under the MIT License.
+Released under the GPL 3 License.
 See [LICENSE](LICENSE) for details.

 ---